palikhov/CnM-Roll20-resources/ExternalArt/Animated/README.md

 ###### Note: many of these maps are relative small and do not lend themselves easily to battlemaps as their visual elements often suggest a scale of the image is ~30ft across.
 For outdoor landscape, this is problematic for many battlemaps.

+# How to make your own Animated Backgrounds:

+Manny Sykes uses this tool to create many of his animated backgrounds, and you can too.
+DMGE is tool offered by /u/mcdoolz through his [Patreon site](https://www.patreon.com/dmge).

+- You find a game with a virtual enviroment you enjoy
+- confirm there is a 'no clipping' sort of crack or feature.
+- use a software for recording the screen.
+- then... post the video onto Imgur; YouTube; etc etc.
+- use the same practices as above to generate a usable link.

+[Watch this](https://www.youtube.com/watch?v=Uu10ZamLWHo) to help walk you through the process